-The Stratford landfill site was visited on two occasions during the monitoring period, while Huiroa and Pukengahu were each visited once.
+The Stratford landfill site was visited on two occasions during the monitoring period.
+The Huiroa and Pukengahu sites were visited on one occasion each during the monitoring period.

 Landfill inspections focused on the stability, integrity, and drainage of the caps, any potential or actual discharges to receiving watercourses, including potential for leachate discharges, and visual assessment of the receiving water quality.